lsst/dp1_lsst_io/docs/tutorials/portal/102/portal-102-4.rst

     Figure 2.
 The pop-up window after uploading a table, with a list of columns shown.

 **6. Select columns and set the radius for cross-matching.**
 Click the drop down menu under "Position Columns (from the uploaded table).
-Indicate which of the uploaded table columns to use for spatial matching ("ra" and "dec").
-Click the drop down menu under "Position Columns (from the selected table on the right).
-Indicate which of the DP1 table columns to use for spatial matching ("coord_ra" and "coord_dec").
+Indicate which of the uploaded table columns to use for spatial matching (default "ra" and "dec").
+Click the drop down menu under "Position Columns (from the selected table on the right) and check that the default "coord_ra" and "coord_dec" are shown.
 Set the search radius to 1 arcseconds.

 .. figure:: images/portal-102-4-3.png
     :name: portal-102-4-3b
     :alt:

     Figure 3.
-The interface to select columns for spatial cross-matching.
+The interface to select the position columns and set the radius to be used for cross-matching.

 **7. Click search.**
-At lower left, click the blue button named "Search".
+At the lower left, click the blue button named "Search".
 Leave the default row limit.

 **8. Review the results**.
-This search returns the default columns from the Object table for the matching objects.
+The search returns matches for all five of the objects from the user-uploaded table.
+The results interface includes a table with the default column selections from the DP1 Object table and the "ra" and "dec" columns from the uploaded table.

 .. figure:: images/portal-102-4-4.png
     :name: portal-102-4-4
     :alt:

     Figure 4.
-The catalog results interface.
+The catalog results interface after the cross-match query was executed.